aomlomics/tourmaline/wiki/qiime2-2023.5/Home.md

 #### Option 1: Native installation

 To run Tourmaline natively on a Mac (Intel) or Linux system, start with a Conda installation of Snakemake v7.30.1.
-We recommend using ]Miniconda with a python >= 3.8](https://docs.conda.io/en/latest/miniconda.html):
+We recommend using [Miniconda with a python >= 3.8](https://docs.conda.io/en/latest/miniconda.html):

 ```bash
 conda install -c conda-forge -c bioconda snakemake=7.30.1